tradingview-pine-seeds/docs/guide/data.md

 But if you want to connect private data - that's completely fine.

 For public repositories it is convenient to store access keys in [environment variables][env_var] of the repository itself.
-These variables can be safely used in the action code.
+These variables can be safely used in the Action's code.